junxit/us-congress-bills-112/metadata.md

 - 2012-07-09 — Mrs. McMorris Rodgers moved to suspend the rules and pass the bill.
 - 2012-07-09 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 372 - 0 (Roll no. 454). (text: CR H4666-4668)
 - 2012-07-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 372 - 0 (Roll no. 454).(text: CR H4666-4668)
+- 2012-07-10 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.